Updated: Mar 11

 Speaking in English is usually harder than writing in English for most learners.
-When you write, you have time to think and create.
-You have time to remember all of the grammar rules that live in your mind.
-But speaking is real-time, so sometimes we make mistakes without even knowing it.
+When you write, you have to remember all of the grammar rules that live in your mind.
+But speaking is in real-time, so sometimes we make mistakes without even knowing it.

 This can happen with the simple past.
 Oftentimes, even advanced speakers think that they have used the simple past form of a verb, but, in reality, they haven’t.
 How can you tell if you are consistently remembering to switch verbs into the correct form of the simple past when speaking?